Reasoning from hypotheses in *-continuous action lattices: Introduction

 \end{definition}

 The class of all $\ast$-continuous Kleene algebras, unlike that of all Kleene algebras, cannot be axiomatized in first-order logic.
 So its first-order theory may be far from $\Sigma^0_1$.
-Still, as shown in \cite{Kozen1994}, the equational theory of $*$-continuous Kleene algebras coincides with that of arbitrary Kleene algebras, and hence is decidable.
-As for Horn theories (entailment from hypotheses), we have the following complexity results from \cite{Kozen2002}.
+Still, as shown in \cite{Kozen1994}, the equational theory of $*$-con\-ti\-nu\-ous Kleene algebras coincides with that of arbitrary Kleene algebras, and hence is decidable.
+As for Horn theories (entailment from hypotheses), we have the following complexity results from \cite{Kozen2002}: